idaholab/virtual_test_bed/doc/content/msr/msre/multiphysics_rz_model/msre_multiphysics_core_model.md

 #### User Objects

-Next, the `UserOjbects` block specifies User Objects that can be used by other moose applications.
+Next, the `UserOjbects` block specifies User Objects that can be used by other MOOSE applications.
 Here both the transport solutions and aux variable solutions are stored in their corresponding user objects.
 This user object is necessary for restarting a transient simulation from a steady-state solution.

 !listing msr/msre/multiphysics_core_model/steady_state/neu.i block=UserObjects